Biochar Compost EIP Project

-Recently we have been working on the RE-DIRECT project which is investigating the feasibility of converting unused biomass resources into carbon products.
+In 2019 our Biochar retort was used by the RE-DIRECT project to which investigated the feasibility of converting biomass resources from several European countries into carbon products.

-The EU funded RE-DIRECT project incorporates partners from 5 European countries; Germany, France, Belgium, Ireland and the UK
+The EU funded RE-DIRECT project incorporated partners from 5 European countries; Germany, France, Belgium, Ireland and the UK.

 Welsh Government Nature Fund Elynedd Purple Moor Grass project